Wills and trusts: an estate-planning primer

 - Avoids probate.
 If property is properly transferred to the trust during your lifetime, it will generally avoid probate upon death, which can often expedite the administration process.

 - Requires appointment of a trustee.
 This person is in charge of the assets held in the trust and distributes them after your death.
 The position is similar to an executor of a will.
 To maintain control of your property while you are still alive, you may serve as the initial trustee.
 You should name a successor trustee to carry out your wishes if you become disabled or upon your death.

 - Maintains privacy after death.
 Since a will typically goes through probate, it becomes a public document.
 A living trust usually does not, and can be used to keep your affairs private.

 - Estate planning flexibility.
 Because a living trust does not require ongoing court oversight, a trust is often used in situations where an outright distribution of assets to the beneficiaries may not be desirable.
 This can be for a number of reasons including: age of beneficiary, poor financial management, unstable marriage or substance abuse or gambling problems.

 Wills and trusts are both legal documents that your estate planning attorney will use to help you and your family achieve your estate planning goals.
 Often, they are used together.
 For example, a trust may be drafted within a will to provide for minor children.
 And, a will is often used to make sure that any assets not transferred to a living trust during your lifetime are transferred to your trust upon death.

-Wherever you are in the process of planning for your estate, it is best to educate yourself and stay informed.
+Wherever you are in the process of planning for your estate, it is best to educate yourself and stay informed; take a look at this estate planning checklist.
 Tax and probate laws vary from state to state.
 You should always consult with a qualified estate planning attorney in your state.